bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 :math:`O(\epsilon_0)` (for :math:`\epsilon_0 < 1`).
 Thus for small
 :math:`\epsilon_0`, our sequence :math:`\theta_{t=a_1}, \theta_{t=a_2}, \ldots`
-will approximate LMC because each segment will essentially be an LMC update with very decreasing small error.
+will approximate LMC because each segment will essentially be an LMC update with very small, decreasing error.
 As a result, this *subsequence* will converge to the posterior as required.

 --------------